pyth-network/pyth-gitbook/consumers/best-practices.md

 ---
-description: How to use Pyth's Price Feeds.
+description: Introduction to Price Feeds
 ---

+This page provides some technical details about Pyth price feeds that are necessary to use them safely and correctly.
+Please read this page before using Pyth price feeds in your application.

+# Price Feed IDs

+Each Pyth Network price feed is referred to via a unique id.
+However, the ids may be represented in different formats (e.g., hex or base58) depending on the blockchain.
+Price feeds also have different ids in mainnets than testnets or devnets.
+The full list of price feeds is listed on the [pyth.network website](https://pyth.network/price-feeds/).
+The [price feed ids page](https://pyth.network/developers/price-feed-ids) lists the id of each available price feed on every chain where they are available.
+To use a price feed on-chain, look up its id using these pages, then store the feed id in your program to use for price feed queries.

-# Fixed-Point Representation
+# Fixed-Point Numeric Representation

-Price feeds present the data in a fixed-point format.
+Price feeds represent numbers in a fixed-point format.
 The same exponent is used for both the price and confidence interval.
 The integer representation of these values can be computed by multiplying by `10^exponent`.
 As an example, imagine Pyth reported the following values for AAPL/USD:

 | Field      | Value    |
 | ---------- | -------- |